dinhanhthi/dinhanhthi.com/README.md

 👋 Thi's personal website running on 11ty.

-❗ **Note** : This repo is for my personal purpose ONLY.
-Although I used to wanna make this be an 11ty theme for others to be able to use but the complexity and my free time prevent me to continue.
-If you can find yourself how to use it, it's great, otherwise, just ask me but I cannot promise that I will reply (soon) 🙁.
+❗ **Note** : This repo is for my purpose ONLY.
+Although I used to wanna make this be a 11ty theme for others to be able to use, but the complexity and my free time prevent me to continue.
+If you can find yourself how to use it, it's great, otherwise, just ask me, but I cannot promise that I will reply (soon) 🙁.
 Anyway, if you find something useful for me to enhance this theme, just let me know, many thanks.

 📚 Markdown notes are stored in [a separated repo](https://github.com/dinhanhthi/notes).